aau-claaudia/hpc/docs/terms-and-conditions.md

         the project, and you should be aware of your [roles and responsibilities.](https://docs.cloud.sdu.dk/guide/project-overview.html#member-roles)

     b.
-The **Grants and Contracts reference number** should be included in the application form
+The **the Contract Unit reference number** should be included in the application form

         i.
 The WorkZone case number should be entered in the "WorkZone reference number" field.